juju-solutions/jujubox/README.md

 [reference](https://jujucharms.com/docs/2.0/reference-environment-variables)
 for more information on the paths for `$JUJU_DATA` and `$JUJU_REPOSITORY`.

-## jujubox and the LXD provider
+## jujubox and the local provider

-At this time we do not support the local provider with jujubox because that is nested containers Docker and LXD.
+At this time we do not support the local provider with jujubox because that is nested containers Docker and local provider.
 If you want to use the local provider you need Ubuntu version 14.04 (trusty) and the juju-local package installed.
 The best way to run the local provider is to install Juju on the host system.

 # More information